arbisoft/openedx-nodebb-discussion/README.md

-# Manual to add openedx_nodebb_discusson in your edx platform
+# Manual to add openedx_edly_discusson in your edx platform

-Clone this repo into `openedx_nodebb_discussion` folder using the given command
+Clone this repo into `openedx_edly_discussion` folder using the given command

-`git clone https://github.com/edly-io/openedx-nodebb-discussion.git openedx_nodebb_discussion`
+`git clone https://github.com/edly-io/openedx-edly-discussion.git openedx_edly_discussion`

 ---